sayedimac/coursecontent/README.md

 # Course content
-Scripts and other fiels I use in my trianing
+Scripts and other files we might use in my trianing